Fade it Like a Pro - How to Hit a Fade (It's Simple)

 In this post, WhysGuy will cover:

-• Why it's important to be able to hit a fade.
+• Why it's important to be able to hit a fade in golf.

 • Practical adjustments you can make to start hitting fades.